plagiagia/Python-Projects/ConsoleProjects/README.md

 > python game.py
 ```

-The console will promt to enter names for each player, after that the board will appear and it will be asked from first player to enter a move.
+The console will prompt to enter names for each player, after that the board will appear and it will be asked from first player to enter a move.
 Each move is validated.
 If a player has already played this move then this player has to choose again.

 To end the game just type
 ```python
 > ctr + z
 ```

+## ToDo
+- Add scores in case of multiple games
+- Give the ability to players to choose the dimensions of the board